-8

 Before Week 1 100% tuition refund

 During Week 1 75% tuition refund

 During or after Week 2 No refund

-Students who drop/withdraw from 15-week courses at the ground campus in Phoenix, Arizona, are eligible for the following refund:
+Students who drop/withdraw from a course/all courses within the 15-week semester at the ground campus in Phoenix, Arizona, are eligible for the following refund.
+The refund policy is based on the start date of the semester regardless of where the course falls within the semester.